HEP-SF/PhysCondDB/README.md

 Execute the following commands from project ROOT directory.
 - To compile the code: `<PhysCondDB>/$ mvn clean compile `
 - To package the code: `<PhysCondDB>/$ mvn package `
-- To install the compiled jars into the user maven repository: `<PhysCondDB>/$ mvn install `
+- To install the compiled jars into the user maven repository: `<PhysCondDB>/$ mvn install `.
+The installation step uses the directory `~/.m2/...`.

 The previous steps can also be included in the same line
 - `<PhysCondDB>/$ mvn clean install`
 During this phase tests are also executed (the code is contained in `<package>/src/test/...`)

+The products of the build are store in the `target` directory of every sub-module.

 ## Modules description
 1. CondDBCool => Web application that is used to retrieve data from ATLAS COOL DB (using PL/SQL package)